smartfile/django-transfer/README.rst

 1. A client initials an upload (POST reqest).
 2. The downstream server saves any file(s) to a holding area.
 3. The downstream server forwards the request (minus the file content) to Django.
 4. Django does any processing that is necessary, and returns a response.
 5. The downstream server relays the response to the client.

-To handle downstream uploads in the same way you handle regular file uploads, you must install the TransferMiddleware.
-This middleware processes the request.POST data, identifying uploaded files and creates new entries in request.FILES to represent them.
+To handle downstream uploads in the same way you handle regular file uploads, you must install the ``TransferMiddleware``.
+This middleware processes the ``request.POST`` data, identifying uploaded files and creates new entries in ``request.FILES`` to represent them.

 ::